-- From day one, our students are made aware of the rules that we follow in our school regarding respect, equality and racism and consequences when these are disobeyed. - Our Welfare Officers (Antonio Pecchillo, Krystian Griffiths, Nisrin Naili) are available to discuss in confidence any issues that may arise. - All our classrooms, except the PC room, have a single transparent wall through which we can see what happens in the classroom and act accordingly.
-Teaching one to one lessons in the PC room must be done with the door open. - The common area where students spend their breaks is open.
+- From day one, our students are made aware of the rules that we follow in our school regarding respect, equality and racism and consequences when these are disobeyed. - Our welfare officers Nisrin and Rahila are available to discuss in confidence any issues that may arise. - All our classrooms, except the PC room, have a single transparent wall through which we can see what hap-pens in the classroom and act accordingly.
+Teaching one-to-one lessons in the PC room must be done with the door open. - The common area where students spend their breaks is open.

-6.7 - TRANSPORTING CHILDREN AND YOUNG PEOPLE (SEE PREVENT POLICY)
+6.7 TRANSPORTING CHILDREN AND YOUNG PEOPLE